 Are you doing any crafting or garden projects?

 Craftsy Unlimited is now Bluprint, and has expanded their streaming services to include lifestyle like dance, fitness, yoga, art, and home decorating (plus all the original arts and crafts categories you love).
 Turn your inspiration into action.
 We’ll show you how.
-FREE 7 Day Bluprint Trial + 33% Off First 3 Months – Or – $20 Off Annual Subscription – and it is available on Roku too, so you can watch on your TV!
+FREE 7 Day Bluprint Trial + Free Own Forever Classes + 15% off supplies – and it is available on Roku too, so you can watch on your TV!
 Check it out with my affiliate link.
+You can also shop for crafting, cooking and sewing supplies at 30% Off!
 Use of these links may allow me a small commission to help with the costs of the blog.
-Hurry, this special ends this weekend!
+Hurry, this special ends this coming weekend!

 Feel free to pin this photo!